working-group-two/wgtwo.com/blog/2022-03-21-vxt-to-join-marketplace.md

 The Working Group Two marketplace is an integrated part of the company’s ambition to deliver value for operators, product developers, and mobile customers alike.
 Working Group Two’s cloud-native mobile network brings radical simplification, cost efficiency and a platform to leverage a developer community - to drive innovation and capitalize on disruptive technologies.

-To learn more, visit https://www.wgtwo.com/product-ecosystem/ or get in touch with us at products@wgtwo.com.
+To learn more, visit [our products ecosystem page](https://www.wgtwo.com/product-ecosystem/) or get in touch with us at [products@wgtwo.com](mailto:products@wgtwo.com).

 ## About Vxt
 Vxt leverages communications data to automate the worlds admin.
 Vxt provides a platform with powerful communications tools that connect to a businesses key management software.
 People use Vxt for phone calls, video meetings, note taking, voicemail and more to automate hours of administrative every day.